32 experts on the most urgent matters facing designers today

 Climate Change

 The single most urgent design issue is mobilizing people of all ages to understand the climate heating emergency and take action, working together to turn it around.
 We just marked Overshoot Day, July 29, not a day to celebrate—our consumption of natural resources surpassed the Earth’s potential to regenerate them, five months prior to “break even.”
 In 1990, Overshoot Day was October 10.
 Design can be the lever to lift us out of this global emergency towards a more conscious, responsible, empathetic, and solution-oriented future.
 We are not changing our lifestyle quickly enough to stop global warming, climate change, and all the issues that go with it.
-Now is the time for design to wield and manifest its power to come together and collaborate on the biggest problem of humankind.—Caroline Baumann, former director, Cooper Hewitt, Smithsonian National Design Museum
+Now is the time for design to wield and manifest its power to come together and collaborate on the biggest problem of humankind.—Caroline Baumann, design consultant and former director, Cooper Hewitt, Smithsonian Design Museum

 Our climate crisis is fundamentally reorienting design at Nike — and at large.
 Given our size and scale, we have a responsibility to do what we can to tackle it.
 We’re embracing sustainability and how we use our choices to create change.
 This, to me, is the creative imperative of today and tomorrow.